 CBD hemp shouldn’t induce disorientation, munchies, or paranoia.
 You can experience its soothing and relaxing effects as you start your morning, on the drive to work, a lunch break, or as you kick your feet up at the end of a long day.

-In the debate between CBD vs THC, did you know there’s a way to have the best of both worlds?
+In comparing CBD vs. THC, did you know there’s a way to have the best of both worlds?
 Hemp-derived CBD contains trace amounts of THC that amplify its benefits.
 That means CBD flower is legal, non-intoxicating, and can even contain small amounts of THC!

 What is THC Flower?

 THC is also a cannabinoid, similar to CBD.
-It can be found in all cannabis plants, but marijuana is typically used for extraction due to its high THC content.
+You can find it in all cannabis plants, but marijuana is typically used for extraction due to its high THC content.
 Also known as “weed,” this cannabis flower is gaining popularity in the medical marijuana industry.

 What Are the Effects of THC Flower?

 THC is psychoactive and intoxicating, resulting in a state of euphoria known as a “high.”
 However, THC also can cause paranoia, dry mouth, and a state of seemingly insatiable hunger known as the munchies.